Sarah Elton is the bestselling author of four books.

 Locavore was soon followed by a look at how to feed the world in the future, titled Consumed: Food for a Finite Planet for which Sarah traveled around the globe, reporting on the sustainable food movement in countries such as India and France.
 Consumed made the national bestseller list in its first week.

 In the United States, Consumed was published by the University of Chicago Press.
 There, it won a Choice Magazine (American Library Association) CHOICE Outstanding Academic Title Award.

-Sarah’s latest book is for young people ages ten plus and is titled Starting from Scratch: What You Need to Know About Food and Cooking.
+Sarah’s first book for young people ages ten plus is titled Starting from Scratch: What You Need to Know About Food and Cooking.
 This book was shortlisted for both the Canadian Children’s Book Centre Norma Fleck Award for Canadian Children’s Non-Fiction as well as the Ontario Library Association’s Forest of Reading Red Maple Award in 2015.

-Sarah has written for publications such as Maclean’s Magazine, The Globe and Mail, The New York Times, Lucky Peach Magazine and TheAtlantic.com.
+Sarah has written for many publications including Maclean’s Magazine, The Globe and Mail, The New York Times, Lucky Peach Magazine and TheAtlantic.com.
 And for more than ten years she was the food columnist for CBC Radio One’s Here and Now.
-You can listen to her columns here.

 Sarah speaks regularly at conferences, universities, colleges, libraries and at all sorts of events.
 She has been invited to speak at UC Berkeley’s Graduate School of Journalism as well as at the James Beard House in New York City as part of their Enlightened Eaters series.
 Other past highlights include a TEDX talk at the University of Guelph, a debate alongside Mark Bittman of The New York Times at the Conference Board of Canada Food Summit and an on-stage event with Michael Pollan as part of the 2013 Eden Mills’ Writers’ Festival.